| LAKE MOOVALYA

 of lot 009 and 010 regarding removal of overgrown vegetation and

+structural improvements to be made.
 There was a question regarding the status

 of the Kenko money, and what will happen with it.
 Mr. Baker explained